-1. MERCURY AND TOXINS: Farmed Salmon have 7 times the levels of PCB’s as wild salmon: Wild salmon for the most part feed on krill, giving them their rich red color.
+- MERCURY AND TOXINS: Farmed Salmon have 7 times the levels of PCB’s as wild salmon: Wild salmon, for the most part, feed on krill, giving them their rich red color.
 Krill are mostly toxin-free (which is why I recommend Krill oil for an Omega 3 supplement).
 On the flip side, farm raised are fed pellets containing high concentrations of fish, which increases toxins and mercury in the salmon.

-3. ANTIBIOTICS: Farmed Salmon are given antibiotics at higher levels than any other livestock have less omega 3’s due to lack of wild diet are crowed into small areas inhibiting movement, and causing disease.
+- ANTIBIOTICS: Farmed Salmon are given antibiotics at higher levels than any other livestock have less omega 3’s due to lack of wild diet are crowded into small areas inhibiting movement, and causing disease.
 To combat lice and other diseases, the man-raised fish are given antibiotics.
-The amount of antibiotics given are in higher concentrations than any other ‘livestock’.
+The number of antibiotics given is in higher concentrations than any other ‘livestock’.
 Those antibiotics are passed on to the consumer, making us more antibiotic resistant.

-4. FOOD DYE: Remember, I mentioned that the most common food we eat isn’t even a food… it is food dye?
+- FOOD DYE: Remember, I mentioned that the most common food we eat isn’t even a food… it is food dye?
 Well, this is also the case with salmon.
 The color of a farmed fish is gray due to its diet and confinement.
 To make it look pink/red, the fish are fed chemical dyes.
-One of the artificial colorants added to fish feed, cantaxanthin, has been linked to retinal damage when taken orally and yet the FDA has approved it!
+One of the artificial colorants added to the fish feed, canthaxanthin, has been linked to retinal damage when taken orally and yet the FDA has approved it!

 Father’s Day Gift Idea